ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-Python-Package-Example.rst

     )

-ROS 2 packages must install two data files so that command line tools like ``ros2 run`` can find them:
+ROS 2 packages must install two data files:

 * a ``package.xml``
 * a package marker file

-Your package already has a ``package.xml``, but it does not yet have a package marker file.
+Your package already has a ``package.xml``.
+It describes your package's dependencies.
+A package marker file tells tools like ``ros2 run`` where to find your package.

-Create the marker file by creating a directory next to the ``package.xml`` called ``resource``.
+Create a directory next to the ``package.xml`` called ``resource``.
-Create an empty file in that directory with the same name as the package.
+Create an empty file in the ``resource`` directory with the same name as the package.

 .. code-block:: bash